neonbjb/ocotillo/README.md

 # ocotillo - A fast, accurate and super simple speech recognition model

-This repo is for ocotillo, a pytorch-based ML model that does state-of-the-art English speech recognition.
+This repo is for ocotillo, a pytorch-based ML model that does state-of-the-art English speech transcription.
 While this is not necessarily difficult to accomplish with the libraries available today, every one that I have run to is excessively complicated and therefore difficult to use.
 Ocotillo is dirt simple.
 It does its job in under 500 lines of code, and it does a **good** job.

 ## Model Description

-ocotillo uses a model pre-trained with [wav2vec2](https://arxiv.org/abs/2006.11477) and fine tuned for speech recognition.
+ocotillo uses a model pre-trained with [wav2vec2](https://arxiv.org/abs/2006.11477) and fine-tuned for speech recognition.
 This model is hosted by HuggingFace's transformers API, and pretrained weights have been provided by Facebook/Meta.

-To be frank - this repo is nothing special.
-It is merely a collection of scripts that ties together a few loose ends to produce a very easy-to-use tool for speech transcription.
-The quality of the outputs is superb.
-It is also quite fast, thanks to CTC decoding.
+The specific model being used is [jbetker/wav2vec2-large-robust-ft-libritts-voxpopuli](https://huggingface.co/jbetker/wav2vec2-large-robust-ft-libritts-voxpopuli), which I personally fine-tuned from existing wav2vec2 checkpoints to also predict punctuation.
+This makes ocotillo useful for generating transcriptions which will be used for TTS.

-A special thanks goes out to [Patrick von Platen](), who contributed (wrote?) the model to huggingface and maintains the API that does all the heavy lifting.
+A special thanks goes out to [Patrick von Platen](https://huggingface.co/patrickvonplaten), who contributed (wrote?) the model to huggingface and maintains the API that does all the heavy lifting.
 You could easily re-build this repo by simply reading all of his fantastic blog posts.
 In particular, [this one on finetuning wav2vec](https://huggingface.co/blog/fine-tune-wav2vec2-english) and [this one on leveraging a language model with wav2vec](https://huggingface.co/blog/wav2vec2-with-ngram).